jchatel/quickmail-next-docs/leads/understanding-lead-status.md

 3. "System Exception: 404 Not Found"
 These are temporary issues coming from your email service provider.
 What to do: Try to resume them.
 If the issue on provider's side is solved, the error should be solved.

+4. "Can't send emails, no more reword credits to use" If reword with AI is turned on for your account, it uses reword credits.
+You have 1,000 by default but you can buy more for $10 for every 10,000 credits.

+Alternatively (less recommended), turn off reword with AI and resume all leads that ran into an error.